-SAPT Administration manages quality assurance for billing, contractual compliance and adherence to state certification and CalOMS requirements.
+SAPT Administration manages quality assurance for billing, contractual compliance and adherence to state certification and CaIOMS requirements.
 Reports are run weekly, monthly and annually, to verify Contract Providers are meeting expectations in the abovementioned areas.
+Provider is contractually obligated to reporting, responding and following all reporting requirements.
+Adherence to reporting requirements shall be monitored and reported on QI monitoring reports.

-- CalOMS treatment data is due to DHCS by the 15th of each month.
+- 406.1 CalOMS treatment data is due to DHCS by the 15th of each month.
 CalOMS Compile Error Reports reveal errors that must be corrected prior to submission.
 SAPT Administration reviews errors and then sends email(s) to Contract Provider's line staff and Supervisors detailing incorrect or missing CalOMS data.
 Outstanding data is due within three (3) days of email request.
-Compliance with CalOMS reporting is mandatory. - The DAS 1000 Open Caseload Report is run every other week to identify consumers who have not received a service in thirty (30) days.
+Compliance with CalOMS reporting is mandatory. - 406.2 The DAS 1000 Open Caseload Report is run every other week to identify consumers who have not received a service in thirty (30) days.
 SAPT Administration sends reports to Contract Providers monthly via email. - 406.3 The Drug and Alcohol Treatment Access Report (DATAR) tracks capacity and waitlists for each location.
 It is a State requirement for all facilities to submit statistics monthly.
 An email reminder is sent to all providers the fifth of every month from SAPT Administration.
 If the fifth falls on a weekend, notification will be sent the Friday prior.
 If DATAR is not completed by the specified deadline, Contract Providers will appear on the DHCS County Non- Compliance Report.
 Any Provider appearing on this report will be notified via email.
-Providers are required to submit late DATAR submissions within one (1) day of any non-compliance email. - 406.4 The Patient Accounts Department sends the Void and Replace Report to SAPT Administration monthly.
+Providers are required to submit late DATAR submissions within one (1) day of any noncompliance email. - When a SUD treatment provider serving intravenous substance users reaches or exceeds 90 percent of its treatment capacity, the provider must report this information to the Drug and Alcohol Treatment Access Report (DATAR) on a monthly basis.
+The DATAR system is DHCS's capacity management program used to collect data on SUD treatment capacity and waiting lists - A provider and/or county must also notify DHCS upon reaching or exceeding 90 percent of its treatment capacity within seven days. - Providers and/or counties must notify DHCS by emailing DHCSPerinatal@dhcs.ca.gov.
+The subject line in the email must read "Capacity Management." - 406.4 The Patient Accounts Department sends the Void and Replace Report to SAPT Administration monthly.
 This report identifies all denied Medi-Cal services and the reason for denial.
-SAPT Administration reviews reports, corrects any internal errors, and will contact Contract Providers requesting supporting documentation on services that may be eligible for rebilling. - Annual updates are required for those Provider participants in treatment for twelve (12) months or more, continuously in one provider and one service modality with no break in services exceeding thirty (30) days.
+SAPT Administration reviews reports, corrects any internal errors, and will contact Contract Providers requesting supporting documentation on services that may be eligible for rebilling.

+406.5 Annual updates are required for those Provider participants in treatment for twelve (12) months or more, continuously in one provider and one service modality with no break in services exceeding thirty (30) days.
 The Provider must collect the CalOMS Treatment data approximately one (1) year from the day the individual was admitted to that specific provider and service modality.
 Annual updates are required for all treatment program participants.
 New admissions entered on or after January 1, 2006 will require an annual update on the admission anniversary date in 2007 and each year thereafter that the consumer is in the same program and modality continuously.
 First and all subsequent annual updates should be collected no later than the anniversary date of the admission.
 Annual update information can be collected earlier than twelve (12) months, as early as sixty (60) days prior to the individual's admission date anniversary as well.